What is Coughing Up Blood?

 The underlying causes of coughing up blood are vastly different, and prevention of each of these possible conditions should be a regular part of your dog’s healthy lifestyle.
 Preventing bacterial infections, such as tuberculosis, requires reducing your dog’s potential exposure to the disease.
 You must keep your dog away from any member of your family or another person who is known or suspected to have tuberculosis.
 Additionally, do not allow your dog to feed on the carcass of dead animals, both wild or livestock, as animal remains may be infected with the bacteria.

-Some pulmonary vascular diseases, like hypertension, cannot be easily prevented, but a healthy diet and exercise can help keep your dog trim and possibly prevent plaque from building up in his arteries.
+Some pulmonary vascular diseases, like hypertension, cannot be easily prevented, but a healthy diet and exercise can help keep your dog trim and possibly prevent plaque from building up in his arteries (a rare occurrence in dogs).
 Conversely, heartworm disease is a preventable condition through the use of medication.

 Cost of Coughing Up Blood